Bidarkote05/Calculator/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Special thanks to [Name of Instructor/Professor] for providing guidance and support throughout the development of this project.
+Special thanks to [Shikant sir] for providing guidance and support throughout the development of this project.